 Welcome to the Ames Town & Country Kiwanis website.
-Our weekly meetings are held 7 to 8 a.m.
-Saturdays, in the dining room at Green Hills Retirement Center, 2200 Hamilton Drive.
+Currently, our weekly meetings are being held in hybrid format.
+Contact Leo Timms (515-291-7371) if you would like to join us on Zoom.
+Our weekly meetings are held 7:45 to 9:00 a.m. on Saturdays, in the Pine Room at Green Hills Retirement Center, 2205 Green Hills Drive.
 Join us for breakfast, fellowship and a guest speaker.
 Come and visit a meeting!

 “KIWANIS” MAKING AN IMPACT